GiacomoPope/LenstraECM/README.md

 - Would implementing Montgomery Arithmetic for `xDBLADD` speed it up, or slow it down due to the overhead?
 11 Multiplications isn't so much...
 - Zimmerman has a very different approach for Stage Two, which *also* uses affine coordinates for Stage Two.
 I need to learn how this works, implement and then compare.
 Currently Stage One is much shorter than Stage Two, and from the literature I think bounds should be balanced so they take approximately the same time?
 - Would be nice to include a $P-1$ factoring if ECM fails, just incase we get lucky
-- I currently don't have any check that $N \neq x^k$.
-Perfect powers could be tested after trial division and before ECM?
 - Rather than implementing all of this in Rust/C, would there be too much FFI overhead to shift the group operations into C and then hook these back into Python?